Put your caring energy into a vocational field you'll feel proud to be part of.

 Plus, unless you want to become a combined laboratory and x-ray technician in Alberta, you don't necessarily need any certification beyond what you earn from school.
 Professional MLA certification is voluntary.
 However, it might give you a competitive edge when applying for jobs.

 The main certifying body for MLAs is the Canadian Society for Medical Laboratory Science (CSMLS), which has a fairly simple and straightforward process for earning its credential.
-In some provinces, you can also go through a regional organization, such as the British Columbia Society of Laboratory Science (BCSLS) or the Ontario Society of Medical Technologists (OSMT).
+In some provinces, you can also go through a regional organization, such as the British Columbia Society of Laboratory Science (BCSLS) or the Medical Laboratory Professionals' Association of Ontario (MLPAO).

 Start Pursuing Your Medical Lab Tech Career Today

 A lot of Canada's vocational colleges provide medical laboratory assistant training opportunities that can help you start in this field.
 And it takes only a moment to find one near you.
 Simply type your postal code into the search box on this page to begin.